+Form A (Completed by the Parent)

+Date when returned

+Required information:

+Required Information: See instructions before completing (pages 4-6).

+The following information is required in accordance with IOWA CODE section 299A.9.
+Parent/Guardian must submit this report in duplicate to the school district of residence.
+This report is required if the student is between the ages of 6 years old and 15 by September 15 and does not attend an Iowa public or accredited nonpublic school or is not enrolled in a home school assistance program operated by an Iowa public or accredited nonpublic school.
+Return this form to the school district secretary by September 15 or within 14 calendar days of removing the student from a public or accredited nonpublic school or 14 calendar days from moving into the school district.
+(If you are enrolled in a home school assistance program, please notify the district if you plan to dual enroll.)

+- Child and Family Information: (Name and birth date of child under competent private instruction.)
+Name: Birth Date: - Name and address of person filing report.
+(Please check the appropriate box after "name")

+Name: Parent Guardian Legal Custodian

+Address: City, Zip: • ·

+Phone # (optional)

+1 none # (optional)

-orm A (Completed by the Parent) equired information: Date who en returned th on R th di he following information: See instructions before a the following information is required in accordance about this report in duplicate to the school district the ages of 6 years old and 15 by September 15 and it is not enrolled in a home school assistance progreturn this form to the school district secretary the student from a public or accredited nonpublicatrict.
-(If you are enrolled in a home school assistance). te with IOWA COI of residence.
-This il does not attend an arm operated by an by September 15 lic school or 14 ca DE section 299 s report is requent Iowa public of Iowa public of or within 14 of Iendar days fi ired if the student is or accredited nonpuraccredited nonpuraccredited nonpurcalendar days of room moving into the s between ablic school blic school emoving he school 1) Child and Family Information: (Name and birtl Name: h date of child und er competent p Birth Date: rvaine.
-Diffit Date.
-2 1 1 1 1 (4 22) 2) Name and address of person filing report.
-(Plean Name: Parent Guardian Legal Custodian - Address: City, Zip: Phone # (optional) 3) Immunization Evidence: If filing Form A for the immunization is required of all children received. ' fof 4) Instructional Program Information: Outline the course of study on a separate page(s) as shown below .
-Attach lesson n plans on separate page(s).
-Subject: Text, Publisher, and Author: Time Spent: 5) List number of days of instruction under compo etent private instru ction (Must be at least 148 days per academic year, I OWA CODE secti ion 299A.1).
-6) If an appropriately licensed Iowa teacher will provide or supervise the parent, guardian, or legal custodian in providing the instruction, give the teacher's name and folder number.
-Name: Teacher Folder Number: l· Address Teacher signatu ra (antional) - Address: reacher signatu re- (optional): İ City, State / Zip: Phone Number- (optional):
+- Immunization Evidence: If filing Form A for the 1st time, attach immunization information.
+(Proof of immunization is required of all children receiving CPI, including those enrolled in a HSAP) - Instructional Program Information: Outline the course of study on a separate page(s) as shown below.
+Attach lesson plans on separate page(s).
+Subject: Text, Publisher, and Author: Time Spent: - List number of days of instruction under competent private instruction (Must be at least 148 days per academic year, IOWA CODE section 299A.1). - If an appropriately licensed Iowa teacher will provide or supervise the parent, guardian, or legal custodian in providing the instruction, give the teacher's name and folder number.

+Name: Teacher Folder Number:

+Address: Teacher signature- (optional):

+City, State / Zip: Phone Number- (optional):

-7) If an Iowa licensed teacher is not providing instruction or supervising the parent, guardian, or legal custodian providing instruction the child must take an annual assessment.
+• If an Iowa licensed teacher is not providing instruction or supervising the parent, guardian, or legal custodian providing instruction the child must take an annual assessment.
 (Please see the acceptable annual assessments listed in this Iowa Department of Education handbook: http://tinyurl.com/52xj2t).
 The school district will notify parents by October 1st of testing dates.)

-Pa rent / Guardian / Legal Custodian Signature: e Following Information is Optional wever, if you want your child to access special education programs or services, Or if your child plans to participate in any academic or extracurricular activities at your local school district, Or if you wish to have your child's annual assessment provided at no charge, complete the following: 8 8) Is the child currently identified as a child requiring special education pursuant to the rules of special education?
-(281-31.2(1)"b"(2)YesNo If the child is currently identified as a child requiring special education, prior approval must be sought from the special education director at the Area Education Agency before the child may receive Competent Private Instruction in Iowa.
-IOWA CODE section 299A.9 9) Do you desire dual enrollment in the public school for the child under competent private instruction?
-YesNo(If no, skip to #10.)
-Dual enrollment is desired for: (Check all that apply) A. AcademicExtra-curricular activitiesTestingSpecial Education B. Grade Level for the 20school year C. Subjects or Activities you wish your child to dual enroll in: 1st Semester: 2nd Semester: , Do you desire to enroll in a Home School Assistance Program if offered?
-Yes_No De adline for dual enrollment and/or Home School Assistance Program is September 15th, within 14 calendar days after moving to the district, or within 14 calendar days after removing the child from school.
+Parent / Guardian / Legal Custodian Signature:

+The Following Information is Optional....

+However, if you want your child to access special education programs or services,

+Or if your child plans to participate in any academic or extracurricular activities at your local school district, Or if you wish to have your child's annual assessment provided at no charge, complete the following:

+• Is the child currently identified as a child requiring special education pursuant to the rules of special education?
+(281-31.2(1)"b"(2).
+Yes No

+If the child is currently identified as a child requiring special education, prior approval must be sought from the special education director at the Area Education Agency before the child may receive Competent Private Instruction in Iowa.
+IOWA CODE section 299A.9

+Dual enrollment is desired for: (Check all that apply)

+- o Academic Extra-curricular activities Testing Special Education - Grade Level for the 20 school year - Subjects or Activities you wish your child to dual enrollin:

+1st Semester: 2nd Semester:

+• Do you desire to enroll in a Home School Assistance Program if offered?
+Yes_No